ajiwo/ratelimit/README.md

     ```go
     fixedwindow.NewConfig().
         SetKey(k).                      // ignored when used with limiter
-        SetMaxRetries(r).               // optional, unset or 0 uses default (30), 1 to disable retries
+        SetMaxRetries(r).               // optional, unset or 0 uses default, 1 to disable retries
         AddQuota(name, limit, window).
         Build()
     ```